Who is the best heavyweight fighter ever never to pick up the biggest prize in sport? – World Boxing News takes a closer look.

-Former heavyweight champion of the world George Foreman has given a rundown of the best heavyweight knockout artists never to become a champion.
+Former and the oldest champion of the world, George Foreman, offered a rundown of the best knockout artists never to become a champion.

-Foreman, who lifted the crown twice – decades apart, listed Ernie Shavers at the top due to his 68 knockouts.
+Foreman, who lifted the crown decades apart, listed Ernie Shavers at the top due to his 68 knockouts.

 Shavers won 74 contests as a professional, challenging for the sport’s top prize in 1977 against Muhammad Ali and again in 1979 versus Larry Holmes.